johnbensnyder/CDFormer_code/README.md

 ```

 ### Cross-domain Few-Shot Finetuning
+##### IMPORTANT: Epochs for reference only, specific epochs may need to be adjusted!
 ```
 We have chosen different tuning epochs for different datasets, so please adjust the parameters epoch, save_every_epoch, eval_every_epoch, save_every_epoch in fstinune.sh.
-For reference only, specific epochs may need to be adjusted Dataset | ArTaxOr | Clipart | DIOR | Deepfish | NEU-DET | UODD |
+Dataset | ArTaxOr | Clipart | DIOR | Deepfish | NEU-DET | UODD |
 epoch   |   160    |    30   |  190 |    15    |   140   |  50  |
 In addition, we did not fine-tune the hyperparameters due to limited computational resources.